har-in-air/ESP32_MULTI_METER/README.md

 3. Enters deep sleep for 10 seconds
 4. Restarts

+The DUT ESP32 is periodically active for approximately 2.5 seconds and then in deep-sleep for 10 seconds.

-The DUT ESP32 uses a gpio pin to set the current meter gate high on restart, and resets the gate just before going to sleep.
-The DUT ESP32 is active for approximately 2.5 seconds and in deep-sleep for 10 seconds.
+The DUT ESP32 uses a GPIO pin to set the current meter gate high on restart, and resets the gate just before going to sleep.

 This is an example of an 8-second capture @ 1000Hz, HIGH scale.
 The capture was manually triggered approximately half-way during the DUT ESP32 deep-sleep interval.